sablier-labs/airdrops/SECURITY.md

 - External code in `node_modules`, except for code that is explicitly used by a deployed contract located in the [src](./src) directory.
 - Contract deployments on test networks, such as Sepolia.
-- Bugs in third-party contracts or platforms interacting with Sablier Lockup.
+- Bugs in third-party contracts or platforms interacting with Sablier Airdrops.
-- Previously reported or discovered vulnerabilities in contracts built by third parties on Sablier Lockup.
+- Previously reported or discovered vulnerabilities in contracts built by third parties on Sablier Airdrops.
 - Bugs that have already been reported.

 Vulnerabilities contingent upon the occurrence of any of the following also are outside the scope of this Program: